CalderaWP/Caldera-Forms/readme.txt

 == Changelog ==
 = Caldera Forms 1.4.0 ( July 26, 2016 ) =
-ADDED: Duplicate field button.
-FIXED: Datepicker behaviour on mobile.
+* FIXED: Datepicker behaviour on mobile.
 Fallback to default date field behaviour on mobile.
+* ADDED: Duplicate field button.
+* ADDED: Duplicate field button.
-ADDED: ARIA tags for form fields.
+* ADDED: ARIA tags for form fields.
+* ADDED: Duplicate field button.
-ADDED: Support for sending emails via SendGrid.
+* ADDED: Support for sending emails via SendGrid.
-IMPROVED: Entry viewer is now responsive.
+* IMPROVED: Entry viewer is now responsive.
-IMPROVED: Improved labels in form editor to make things easier to find.
+* IMPROVED: Improved labels in form editor to make things easier to find.
-ADDED: Shortcode link to form list.
+* ADDED: Shortcode link to form list.
-ADDED: Shortcode link to form settings.
+* ADDED: Shortcode link to form settings.
-ADDED: Email preview mode for ensuring that email settings are correct.
+* ADDED: Email preview mode for ensuring that email settings are correct.
-ADDED: Ability to send emails through SendGrid.
+* ADDED: Ability to send emails through SendGrid.
-ADDED: Preset options for select fields.
+* ADDED: Preset options for select fields.
-IMPROVED: Advanced file fields.
+* IMPROVED: Advanced file fields.
 These fields are no longer in beta, this is a fully operational battle station.
-FIXED: Bug preventing entries from being saved properly when MariaDB is used.
+* FIXED: Bug preventing entries from being saved properly when MariaDB is used.
-FIXED: CSS for advanced field field buttons clashed with TwentySixteen
+* FIXED: CSS for advanced field field buttons clashed with TwentySixteen
-IMPROVED: New form modal is now more attractive, encourages using templates and provides template previews.
+* IMPROVED: New form modal is now more attractive, encourages using templates and provides template previews.
-FIXED: Permissions for sub-menu entry viewer
+* FIXED: Permissions for sub-menu entry viewer
-FIXED:  Bug preventing dismissing admin pointer.
+* FIXED:  Bug preventing dismissing admin pointer.
-ADDED: caldera_forms_processor_ui_input_pre_html filter for custom admin UI fields
+* ADDED: caldera_forms_processor_ui_input_pre_html filter for custom admin UI fields
-FIXED: Wrong colors being used for autocomplete (select2) fields.
+* FIXED: Wrong colors being used for autocomplete (select2) fields.
-FIXED: Active class was not being updated properly on multi-page forms.
+* FIXED: Active class was not being updated properly on multi-page forms.
-ADDED: Proper ARIA tags for state of pages of multi-page forms.
+* ADDED: Proper ARIA tags for state of pages of multi-page forms.
-FIXED: Bug causing validation on the next page from running on multi-page forms to soon.
+* FIXED: Bug causing validation on the next page from running on multi-page forms to soon.
-IMPROVED: Input masking for phone fields.
+* IMPROVED: Input masking for phone fields.
-ADDED: caldera_forms_mailer_invalid action that fires when mailer configuration is invalid.
+* ADDED: caldera_forms_mailer_invalid action that fires when mailer configuration is invalid.
-FIXED: Issue preventing validation errors from showing properly on some field types.
+* FIXED: Issue preventing validation errors from showing properly on some field types.
-ADDED: General settings section of main admin
+* ADDED: General settings section of main admin
-ADDED: caldera_forms_ui_field_classes filter for filtering processor UI field classes
+* ADDED: caldera_forms_ui_field_classes filter for filtering processor UI field classes
-ADDED: Hidden fields to processor UI.
+* ADDED: Hidden fields to processor UI.
-FIXED: Allowed hidden fields to use custom classes.
+* FIXED: Allowed hidden fields to use custom classes.
-ADDED: New database abstraction, this will become very important soon, aslo it's pretty cool.
+* ADDED: New database abstraction, this will become very important soon, aslo it's pretty cool.
-DEPRECATED: Caldera_Forms_Admin::browse_entries() use Caldera_Forms_Entry_UI::view_entries()
+* DEPRECATED: Caldera_Forms_Admin::browse_entries() use Caldera_Forms_Entry_UI::view_entries()
-ADDED: caldera_forms_presave_form filter to change form config before saving
+* ADDED: caldera_forms_presave_form filter to change form config before saving
-ADDED: Caldera_Forms_Save::create_entry() for creating entries programatically
+* ADDED: Caldera_Forms_Save::create_entry() for creating entries programatically
-ADDED: caldera_forms_widget_init action after widget is initialized.
+* ADDED: caldera_forms_widget_init action after widget is initialized.
-ADDED: caldera_forms_sanitize() utility function.
+* ADDED: caldera_forms_sanitize() utility function.
-ADDED: caldera_forms_very_safe_string() for sanatizing a string really hard.
+* ADDED: caldera_forms_very_safe_string() for sanatizing a string really hard.
-ADDED: caldera_forms_field_option_presets filter for adding additional option field presets
+* ADDED: caldera_forms_field_option_presets filter for adding additional option field presets

 = Caldera Forms 1.3.5.3 ( May 23, 2016)  =
-Security Release
+* Security Release

 = Caldera Forms 1.3.5.2 ( May 18, 2016) The Return of the Widget =
-FIXED: The form widget not showing forms
+* FIXED: The form widget not showing forms

 = Caldera Forms 1.3.5.1 ( May 18, 2016) Bug Fix Release =
-FIXED: Issue preventing multi-select fields from saving 2nd or greater option in database.
+* FIXED: Issue preventing multi-select fields from saving 2nd or greater option in database.
-FIXED: Pressing "enter" in new form modal did not create new form.
+* FIXED: Pressing "enter" in new form modal did not create new form.
-FIXED: Bug preventing some magic tags from rendering in HTML form fields.
+* FIXED: Bug preventing some magic tags from rendering in HTML form fields.
-FIXED: Bug preventing rating star form fields from working with conditional logic.
+* FIXED: Bug preventing rating star form fields from working with conditional logic.
-FIXED: Issue preventing forms combining user login and user profile editing in same form from validating properly. ( Requires Caldera Forms Users add-on 1.3.4+ )
+* FIXED: Issue preventing forms combining user login and user profile editing in same form from validating properly. ( Requires Caldera Forms Users add-on 1.3.4+ )
-FIXED: Bug causing PHP notice when creating shortcode previewer in post editor.
+* FIXED: Bug causing PHP notice when creating shortcode previewer in post editor.
-ADDED: "caldera_forms_admin_init" action at end of constructor for admin class
+* ADDED: "caldera_forms_admin_init" action at end of constructor for admin class
-ADDED: "caldera_forms_core_init" action at end of constructor for core class
+* ADDED: "caldera_forms_core_init" action at end of constructor for core class
-ADDED: Autoloader for all classes
+* ADDED: Autoloader for all classes
-FIXED: Missing ARIA tags in auto-generated processor config settings.
+* FIXED: Missing ARIA tags in auto-generated processor config settings.
-ADDED: "caldera_forms_processor_ui_input_group_html" filter for adding markup to auto-generated processor config groups.
+* ADDED: "caldera_forms_processor_ui_input_group_html" filter for adding markup to auto-generated processor config groups.
-ADDED: "caldera_forms_processor_ui_input_html" filter for adding markup to auto-generated processor config fields.
+* ADDED: "caldera_forms_processor_ui_input_html" filter for adding markup to auto-generated processor config fields.
-ADDED: Base classes for processors to extend.
+* ADDED: Base classes for processors to extend.
-ADDED: Replaced the mini color picker with the native wordpress color picker in form editor.
+* ADDED: Replaced the mini color picker with the native wordpress color picker in form editor.
-FIXED: Issue preventing some disable conditions from disabling form fields.
+* FIXED: Issue preventing some disable conditions from disabling form fields.

 = Caldera Forms 1.3.5 ( April 21, 2016 ) =
-ADDED: Forms in modals!
+* ADDED: Forms in modals!
 Ok, this was there for awhile in secret, but it works really well now, so have at it.
-ADDED: Advanced File Upload fields
+* ADDED: Advanced File Upload fields
-ADDED: Optional usage tracking mode
+* ADDED: Optional usage tracking mode
-ADDED: Better handling for errors from forms submissions API
+* ADDED: Better handling for errors from forms submissions API
-ADDED: Ability to use "caldera_forms_mailer" filter to disable using wp_mail() -- better emails, like winter, are coming.
+* ADDED: Ability to use "caldera_forms_mailer" filter to disable using wp_mail() -- better emails, like winter, are coming.
-FIXED: Bug affecting widget admin
+* FIXED: Bug affecting widget admin
-FIXED: Improper validation for email details
+* FIXED: Improper validation for email details
-FIXED: Inability to disable forms from the admin.
+* FIXED: Inability to disable forms from the admin.
-FIXED: Issue preventing toggle buttons from toggling in forms.
+* FIXED: Issue preventing toggle buttons from toggling in forms.
-FIXED: Issue with datapicker language in forms.
+* FIXED: Issue with datapicker language in forms.
-FIXED: Menu pinning
+* FIXED: Menu pinning
-FIXED: Magic tags for checkbox fields in forms not showing proper value/label in form entry email
+* FIXED: Magic tags for checkbox fields in forms not showing proper value/label in form entry email
-FIXED: Bug that caused a submission result to show code on screen.
+* FIXED: Bug that caused a submission result to show code on screen.

 = Caldera Forms 1.3.4.2 ( March 31, 2016 ) =
-FIXED: Bug that caused the DB update to not run on manually uploaded updates to Caldera Forms
+* FIXED: Bug that caused the DB update to not run on manually uploaded updates to Caldera Forms
-FIXED: Bug that caused calculation to fail if they used Math
+* FIXED: Bug that caused calculation to fail if they used Math
-FIXED: Bug that caused multiple file fields from being attached to mailer
+* FIXED: Bug that caused multiple file fields from being attached to mailer
-FIXED: Bug that stopped forms from being pinned to menu
+* FIXED: Bug that stopped forms from being pinned to menu
-FIXED: Bug that threw errors on pinning forms to menu REMOVED : experimental code that caused stuff to die ADDED : Additional Math support in calculations
+* FIXED: Bug that threw errors on pinning forms to menu
+* REMOVED : experimental code that caused stuff to die
+* ADDED : Additional Math support in calculations

 = Caldera Forms 1.3.4.1 ( March 30, 2016 ) =
-ADDED: caldera_forms_pre_render_form for returning HTML early.
+* ADDED: caldera_forms_pre_render_form for returning HTML early.
-ADDED: Form ID and CF version as data attributes in outermost wrapping container for form.
+* ADDED: Form ID and CF version as data attributes in outermost wrapping container for form.
-FIXED: Bug preventing multiple files in same field from attaching to the email.
+* FIXED: Bug preventing multiple files in same field from attaching to the email.
-FIXED: Bug making multi-file upload fields, effectively always required.
+* FIXED: Bug making multi-file upload fields, effectively always required.
-FIXED: Bug causing conditional logic editor to be real slow.
+* FIXED: Bug causing conditional logic editor to be real slow.
-FIXED: Bug causing conditional logic editor to not show all conditionals.
+* FIXED: Bug causing conditional logic editor to not show all conditionals.
-FIXED: Bug causing multi-select checkbox fields to not be editable in entry editor.
+* FIXED: Bug causing multi-select checkbox fields to not be editable in entry editor.
-FIXED: Bug causing required checkbox fields, when not checked to not report why form wasn't submitted.
+* FIXED: Bug causing required checkbox fields, when not checked to not report why form wasn't submitted.
-FIXED: Bug causing CSV export and entry viewer to not properly display multi-select checkbox fields.
+* FIXED: Bug causing CSV export and entry viewer to not properly display multi-select checkbox fields.
-CHANGED: "Pin to Menu" to a more descriptive label.
+* CHANGED: "Pin to Menu" to a more descriptive label.
 No change in functionality.
-ADDED: caldera_forms_render_field_file filter to Change the file used to create the HTML for a field in the front-end.
+* ADDED: caldera_forms_render_field_file filter to Change the file used to create the HTML for a field in the front-end.
-ADDED: entry ID to caldera_forms_submit_post_process and caldera_forms_submit_process_start hooks & documented them.
+* ADDED: entry ID to caldera_forms_submit_post_process and caldera_forms_submit_process_start hooks & documented them.
-ADDED: Caldera_Forms_Forms class to handle all form config CRUD.
+* ADDED: Caldera_Forms_Forms class to handle all form config CRUD.
 Refactored form saving for performance and extensibility:)
-FIXED: Typo in default auto-responder message.
+* FIXED: Typo in default auto-responder message.
-FIXED: Bug preventing variables from rendering in calculation fields.
+* FIXED: Bug preventing variables from rendering in calculation fields.
-IMPROVED: Validation error reporting.
+* IMPROVED: Validation error reporting.
-IMPROVED: Handling AJAX false failures caused by PHP notices/warning/other funny markup form other plugins.
+* IMPROVED: Handling AJAX false failures caused by PHP notices/warning/other funny markup form other plugins.

 = Caldera Forms 1.3.3.1 ( March 4, 2016) =
 * FIXED: Bug causing muti-page forms to validate when going back a page.... again.
 For reals this time.